 In your audition you will be asked to play your chosen piece(s) together with a selection of the orchestral excerpts.
 This will be followed by a short interview.
 After your audition, you will take part in a short workshop with other candidates.

-The audition panel will consist of a specialist NYO Tutor for your instrument family at first round, and a specialist NYO Tutor for your instrument and a member of the NYO management team at final round.
+The audition panel will consist of a specialist NYO tutor for your instrument family at first round, and a specialist NYO tutor for your instrument and a member of the NYO management team at final round.
 Sometimes additional members of NYO staff will join the panel.
 You will be introduced to everyone on the panel when you go in to your audition.
 They are friendly, welcoming and approachable and want you to have a positive experience with us.

-Our auditions are designed to give you a constructive musical experience and something to take away with you, regardless of whether are offered a place in NYO.
+Our auditions are designed to give you a constructive musical experience and something to take away with you, regardless of whether you are offered a place in NYO.

 NYO trombone tutor

 NYO is a charity and fundraises to provide free auditions for everyone.
 Few, if any, comparable organisations in the classical music world do this.
 Please remember this if you consider withdrawing your application.
 If you do need to withdraw, we ask you to give at least 30 days’ notice.
 To withdraw, please log in to your Musicians’ Area, go to ‘Application Information’ page then scroll down to ‘Withdrawals’.

 In exceptional circumstances, such as illness, you will need to send in a doctor’s note, or an email detailing the reason.
 If you are unable to do this within four weeks after the audition date, we will ask you to make a donation towards the £150 cost of your unused audition so we can ensure that teenage musicians can continue to have free auditions in the future.
 In applying for an audition, you are agreeing to these terms.